810th Strategic Aerospace Division: Minot Air Force Base

 Between 1966 and 1973, the 810th's subordinate organizations loaned KC-135 Stratotanker and B-52 Stratofortress aircraft and crews, at various times, to Strategic Air command organizations flying Operation Arc Light combat missions in Southeast Asia.

 In the spring of 1968, some division aircraft and crews deployed to Okinawa in response to the Pueblo Incident, when the USS Pueblo, a United States Navy vessel, was seized on the high seas by the armed forces of the People's Republic of Korea (North Korea).
 In the summer of that year, as SAC reduced its B-52 forces as directed by Secretary of Defense Robert S. McNamara, it inactivated its wings at Glasgow and at Travis Air Force Base, California.
 SAC decided to preserve the histories of these wings, and did so by moving both to Minot on paper.
 Travis' 5th Bombardment Wing replaced the 450th wing, while Glasgow's 91st Bombardment Wing became the 91st Strategic Missile Wing and replaced the 455th wing.
-Neither Minot wing changed its mission or capability as a result of these moves.
+Neither Minot wing changed its mission nor capability as a result of these moves.